- Australian pull ups are also called inverted rows, bodyweight rows and Australian rows.

-The idea of the Australian pull up is to advance to the class pull up.
+The idea of the Australian pull up is to advance to the pull ups.
 Focusing on back strength and development will allow you to make the best of the movement.

 So, should you do the Australian pull up?

-Once you start lifting, you will notice how important back strength and development is.
-However, many people don't have the proper strength and power to perform the actual pull up.
-In addition, the result of lockdowns worldwide are people stuck to home based work outs.
+Once you start lifting, you will notice how important back strength and development are.
+However, many people don’t have the proper strength and power to perform the actual pull up.

 You’ll be able to maintain back strength as well as progress to a regular pull up with this movement.